 - Place the Potjiekos pot over high heat and carefully pour in your oil until heated.
 Place the coated beef pieces in the oil and brown them well.

 - After browning, remove the beef pieces.
-Into the same oil, add in the sliced onions and white sugar until the onions are soft and caramelized.
+Add the sliced onions and white sugar to the same oil until the onions are soft and caramelized.

-- Next, add in your sliced green beans, chopped garlic and sliced carrots.
+- Next, add your sliced green beans, chopped garlic, and carrots.
 Cover the pot and allow it to simmer for approximately 5 minutes.

-- Add in your browned beef cubed to the pot.
-Proceed to stir in your mixed herbs, bay leaf, beer of choice, tomato soup packet and the beef stock.
+- Add your browned beef cubed to the pot.
+Proceed to stir in your mixed herbs, bay leaf, beer of choice, tomato soup packet and beef stock.

-- In a small bowl, mix the cornstarch and vinegar and stir it into the stew.
+- Mix the cornstarch and vinegar in a small bowl and stir it into the stew.

-- Simmer until the stew thickens.
-Season well with salt and pepper.
+- Simmer until the stew thickens—season nicely with salt and pepper.